RIMEL-UCA/RIMEL-UCA.github.io/chapters/2024/Etude de comparaison des commits structurés/content.md

 ## I. Research context

-<sub>Préciser ici votre contexte et Pourquoi il est intéressant. **

-* Main question: How and to what extent are structured commits used in open-source projects?
+The main question we chose to adress is : How and to what extent are structured commits used in open-source projects ?
-* Interest: Understand the impact of commit standards on the management of software projects (clarity, traceability, maintenance).
+At first, we wanted to understand the impact of commit standards on the management of software projects (clarity, traceability, maintenance). but we soon realized it is a really vast subject, and most of our interrogations could'nt be answered with the tools we had.
+How can we attest how useful a strutured commit was is un project ?
+Or how much time was saved thanks to a clear commit message?
-* Under questions:
+So we change some questions, and these are the under questions we kept :
     * How common are conventional commits and gitmojis used in open-source projects?
     * Do employees structure themselves naturally?
 Or are there commit conventions on each git-hub?
     * Do regular contributors make more structured commits?